etroimcasso/SimpleMailer/README.md

 >npm run build

+2. Create an admin account
+>npm run addAdminUser

-2. Run the production server
+3. Run the production server

 >npm run production

+4. Sign in using the account you created earlier

 # Using the Subscriber Links
 SimpleMailer provides links for adding and removing subscribers.
 These links are: